LCOGT/pupe-pat/README.md

 [//]: # (Details on how to deploy the project; if the project is deployed using CD, just put a link to the job in this section)
 ## Deployment
-Currently new versions are built manually.
+Currently, new versions are built manually.
 You can run
 ```
 docker build -t docker.lco.global/pupe-pat:{0.1.0} .
 docker push docker.lco.global/pupe-pat:{0.1.0}